 Dr. Zullinger studied with Eduardo Navega at the Bard College Conductor’s Institute and with Joseph Gifford at the New Pathways in Conducting workshop in Nashua, New Hampshire.
 Selected as a Conducting Fellow at the Chorus America a cappella conducting workshop, he worked with Anton Armstrong Ronald Staheli, and Sigrid Johnson.

 In 2020, Dr. Zullinger formed Viva Voce, a professional choral ensemble to perform and record Curt Cacioppo’s Women of Ancient Greek myth for Albany Records.
-The recording was balloted for a Grammy award and is currently a national finalist in several categories The American Prize, including choral conducting with a professional ensemble.
+The recording was balloted for a Grammy award and was a national finalist in several categories for The American Prize, including choral conducting with a professional ensemble.
 Viva Voce will return to the concert stage in September 2022 with music by Hugo Distler and Heinrich Schutz.

 In Delightful Company, a recording featuring the Connecticut Choral Artists conducted by Dr. Zullinger, was released in 2012.
 Previous guest conducting engagements include the 80th annual performance of Handel’s Messiah with the Winston-Salem Mozart Club and a subscription concert with the Connecticut Choral Artists.
 He also performs frequently as a collaborative pianist and organist.
 His choral editions and arrangements are published by Morningstar and Colla Voce.
 His current areas of interest include the music of Charles Fussell; programming and best practices for liberal arts choral ensembles; conducting pedagogy; and mental health issues in today’s performers.